-TL;DR β the best app by what your team actually needs
+TL;DR β the best trade show lead capture apps by what your team actually needs

 | Your situation | Best pick | Why |